 These days, wireless routers are everywhere.
-Nearly every house, apartment, business, and sketchy van down parked down by the river as one.
+Nearly every house, apartment, business, and sketchy van parked down by the river has one.
 A functional wireless router is arguably the most essential component of a wireless network, allowing you to easily connect your computer to a broadband Internet service so you share data files and stream media between rooms, among a bevy of other actions.
 However, choosing the necessary and proper equipment isn’t always easy — in fact, it’s often downright confusing — especially when you’re peering over a slew spec charts for a bunch of gear you’re unfamiliar with.
 Moreover, there’s always reason to be skeptical when it comes to performance claims.
 Manufacturers tend to exaggerate when it comes to capabilities.

 Assuming you already own broadband Internet access via DSL, cable TV, or whatever solution you might have, the next thing you need is a wireless router that will go between your broadband Internet device and one of your PCs (or between your modem and data switch if you already have a more elaborate network).
 Although you could opt for a wired router, we suggest a wireless model so you can avoid stringing Ethernet cable around your home unless you absolutely have to; besides, a wireless router is the best way to access the Internet using your smartphone or tablet.
 And if you ever discover you absolutely must have a wired connection, the router will have a built-in switch to handle it.
 While you’re at it, check out DT’s expert router reviews and the best 802.11ac routers on the market, along with our guide on how to secure your wireless network.